 Learn all about STEM robotics: See what STEM robotics is, why it’s important, and where it falls in a STEM education.
 We'll also reveal some great robotics programs, kits, and competitions so you can jump right into the fun!

 Check out cool robotics competitions to enter: Review some of the best robotics competitions for kids, sharing different options for different ages and interests.
 Some even offer cool prizes!

 Discover the history of robotics: Robots, an automated machine that can perform tasks with an understanding of its environment, have come a long way.
 “Gear up” for a fun story that continues to be written!

 Get the best robot kits for kids: Look at the best robot kits for all skill levels, from brand new beginners to seasoned experts.
 We rate eight of our favorite robotic kits, break down their pros and cons, and help you figure out where to buy these fun and educational kits.

 To take your coding adventure to the next level, join our Vex iq robotics series of classes to gain a deeper understanding of how robots can be used to solve more complicated tasks such as line tracking and distance sensing.
-Up next, learn more about how to code mobile games for free.

 Written by Apoorva Rastogi, a Create & Learn instructor who has worked as a coding instructor for more than 6 years.
 Apoorva has a Bachelor's Degree in Mathematics and a Master's Degree in Computer Applications.